Meet Caroline, the ray of sunshine.

 Caroline has enjoyed working for startups and seeing how different businesses get off the ground, and she has been able to contribute greatly to each of their continued success by establishing processes, organizing structures, and marketing in each company's unique way.
-Her experience working in athletics, marketing, graphic design, and customer service has aligned her perfectly to help all of these companies get their start and continue to thrive.
+Her experience working in athletics, marketing, graphic design, media, educational institutions, and customer service roles has aligned her perfectly to help all of these companies get their start and continue to thrive.

 Caroline is a passionate worker and loves working within a team.
-She tends to take on these three roles on any team she joins; the coordinator, the organizer, and the optimist.
+She tends to take on these three roles on any team she joins; the creative, the organizer, and the optimist.
 Her confidence and people skills make her a natural leader, her compassion allows her to delegate responsibly and effectively, and her optimism keeps the whole team moving forward.
 She loves being the glue that holds the group together and is great at keeping morale high and on task even in incredibly high-stress situations.

 One of Caroline's greatest early-career accomplishments was establishing Swimming World Publications social media sites and starting the Social Media internship program at Swimming World Publications.
 As a sports communications major herself, she realized her education could not prepare her for live reporting in today's social media realm.
 She is entirely self-taught when it comes to social media marketing, and at Swimming World she developed processes to teach up and coming sports journalist how to report on a sport in real-time and on social media effectively, efficiently, and accurately.
 She successfully taught over 30 college interns over the course of her time at Swimming World Publications the lessons she wished she had learned early on, and created lesson plans and processes for her internship program to remain active even after she left the company.